intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 To launch hyperparameter search, call `Trainer.search` after model is defined.
 Remember to set `use_hpo=True` in when initializing the `Trainer`.

 `Trainer.search` takes the decorated model as input.
 Similar to tensorflow, `trainer.search` runs the `n_trials` number of trials (meaning `n_trials` set of hyperparameter combinations are searched), and optimizes the `target_metric` in the specified `direction`.
-There's an extra argument `max_epochs` which is only use only in fitting process in search trials.
+There's an extra argument `max_epochs` which is only used for the fitting process in search trials (do not affect the `Trainer.fit`). `Trainer.search` returns a model configured with the best set of hyper parameters.

+Use `model.search_summary` to retrieve the search results, which you can use to review in data frames, pick the best trial, or do visualizations.
+Examples of search results analysis and visualization can be found [here]().

+Finally you can use `Trainer.fit()` to fit the best model.
+You may get models constructed with hyperparameters of a specific trial.
+Refer to [Trainer.search API doc]() for more details.

 ```python
 from bigdl.nano.pytorch import Trainer